Héctor Velázquez (baseball): Boston Red Sox

-Baltimore Orioles
+Houston Astros

 On March 8, 2020, the Baltimore Orioles claimed Velázquez off of waivers.
 He was outrighted off of the 40-man roster on July 24.

-Houston Astros

-On July 29, 2020, Velázquez was traded to the Houston Astros in exchange for Miguel Padilla.
+On July 29, Velázquez was traded to the Houston Astros in exchange for Miguel Padilla.
 He would not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Velázquez was assigned to the Triple-A Sugar Land Skeeters to begin the 2021 season.
 After recording a 1.46 ERA in 14 games with Sugar Land, Velázquez was released by Houston on July 14, 2021.

 Acereros de Monclova (second stint)

 On July 14, 2021, Velázquez signed a contract to return to the Acereros de Monclova of the Mexican League, with whom he played for in 2016.

+Leones de Yucatán

+On April 19, 2023, Vélazquez's rights were acquired by the Leones de Yucatán of the Mexican League.
+In 10 games (9 starts) for Yucatán, he recorded a 5.72 ERA with 21 strikeouts across 28 1/3 innings pitched.
+Velázquez was released by the Leones on April 1, 2024.

+El Águila de Veracruz

+On April 9, 2024, Velázquez signed with El Águila de Veracruz of the Mexican League.
+In five appearances, he posted a 1–0 record with a 2.70 ERA and 3 strikeouts over 6 2/3 innings.
+Velázquez was released on May 24.

+Coaching career

+On October 11, 2024, Velázquez was hired as the pitching coach for the Rieleros de Aguascalientes of the Mexican League.

+On June 17, 2025, Velázquez was hired to serve as the bullpen coach for the Olmecas de Tabasco of the Mexican League.

 International career

 Velázquez has played in the Mexican Pacific League since 2010, and represented Mexico at the 2017 and 2021 editions of the Caribbean Series.

 On October 29, 2018, Velázquez was selected to play in the 2018 MLB Japan All-Star Series.

 Velázquez was on the Mexico national baseball team roster for the 2020 Summer Olympics (contested in July 2021), but a positive COVID-19 result disqualified him.